North Dakota No Fault Divorce

 • The adjustment of the child in the community, school and home

-• The bond of affection between the parent and the child as well as the child and its siblings
+• The bonding between the parent and the child as well as the child and it's siblings

 • The moral fitness of the parents